qiuyong2020/vue-nest-blog/blog/nest/README.md

 # Modify the login information for your database in the .env file.
 # DATABASE_URL="mysql://Username:password@host:port/Connection_name"

-# Open the database service, create table in schema.prisma file, then you can connect to your database through the prisma.
+# Open the database service, create tables in schema.prisma file, then you can connect to your database through the prisma.
 $ pnpm prisma migrate dev

-# Writing seed.ts file, then execute data filling again.
+# Writing SQL in seed.ts file, then execute data filling again.
 $ pnpm prisma migrate reset
 ```